GJDuck/libf/README.md

 just like stdlib++, the LibF vector `push_back` operation is still O(1) -- although the constant factors may differ (see below).

-Using C++ as a functional programming language has several advantages.
+With immutable objects, it is possible to use (a subset of) C++ as a pure functional programming language.
+Compared to other functional languages, C++ has several advantages, namely:
-Namely:

 * *Compiler Support*.
 C++ is supported by several stable, mature optimizing compilers.